andyvroberts/mustard/README.md

 az group create --name Mustard001 --location uksouth
 ```

+### App Registration
-To connect to Azure from github, we will use the OIDC method by creating an AAD Application.
+To connect to Azure from github, we will use the OIDC method by creating an AAD (Entra) Application.
 ```
 az ad app create --display-name MustardSynDeploy
 ```